EffectivaStudio/release_image/README.md

 puts ReleaseImage.generate(version: version, date: date).green
 ```

-**Note**
-Add the logo image to the specified `<folder_path>`.
-Name the image `logo.png` and it will be added to the generated image.
-Add `<folder_path>/images/` to your `.gitignore` file.
-No need to add the generated image to git repo.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake test` to run the tests.
+Then, run `bundle exec rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To install this gem onto your local machine, run `bundle exec rake install:local`.
+To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.pkg.github.com](https://rubygems.pkg.github.com/effectivastudio).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/release_image.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/release_image/blob/main/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at https://github.com/EffectivaStudio/release_image.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/EffectivaStudio/release_image/blob/main/CODE_OF_CONDUCT.md).

 ## License